NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 ``long_name``:
   String, **required**.
 Human-readable display name of your diagnostic.
 This is the text used to describe your diagnostic on the top-level index.html page.
 It should be in sentence case (capitalize first word and proper nouns only) and omit any punctuation at the end.

 ``driver``:
   String, **required**.
 Filename of the top-level driver script the framework should call to run your diagnostic's analysis.

-``realm``:
-  String or :ref:`array<array>` (list) of strings, **required**.
-One of the eight CMIP6 modeling realms (aerosol, atmos, atmosChem, land, landIce, ocean, ocnBgchem, seaIce) describing what data your diagnostic uses.
-If your diagnostic uses data from multiple realms, list them in an array (e.g. ``["atmos", "ocean"]``).
-This information doesn't affect how the framework fetches model data for your diagnostic: it's provided to give the user a shortcut to say, e.g., "run all the atmos diagnostics on this output."

 Diagnostic runtime
 ^^^^^^^^^^^^^^^^^^